 “The 'DataUse' specification, which the 'argument' refers to, can contain 'Variable's of 'ComponentInstance's participating in this 'Interaction'.
 Use of a 'Variable' in an 'argument' specification implies the use of its value.
 Additionally, placeholders such as 'AnyValue' or 'AnyValueOrOmit' can be used if the concrete value is not known or irrelevant (see clauses 6.3.6 and 6.3.7).”

+'OmitValue' shall be assigned directly or indirectly only to optional 'Member's of the ‘argument’ (see clause 6.3.8).